Eskuero/fehbuilder/README.md

 }
 ```
 ## License
-All Python, Javascript, HTML and CSS code in this repository is licensed under GPL v3.
-You are free to modify and redistribute it as long as you provide the modified code to the users of your distribution.
+All Python and Javascript code in this repository is licensed under AGPL v3.
+You are free to modify and redistribute it as long as you provide the modified code to the users you make it available to (either via distribution or over a network).
 Please refer to the include LICENSE file for more details.

 The Roboto font included is licensed by Google under Apache License, Version 2.0.
 Please refer to https://fonts.google.com/specimen/Roboto#license